-While blockchain tech has real-world value, it doesn’t come without its drawbacks.
+While blockchain tech has real-world value in exchanges like the bitcoin pro software, it doesn’t come without its drawbacks.
 One such drawback is the transaction fee.
 According to the IOTA whitepaper:

 The importance of micropayments will increase in the rapidly developing IoT industry, and paying a fee that is larger than the amount of value being transferred is not logical.

 This is where IOTA comes into play.
 It was designed from the ground up to have absolutely no transaction fees.
 This solution was made possible with Tangle technology.